DavidHuie/jiffy/README.md

 In-process pub/sub in Go.
 Use this package to add one-to-many messaging to your Go program.

-## How it works

-Jiffy allows consumers to subscribe to messages broadcast by topics and producers to publish to specific topics.
-Additionally, messages and subscriptions can be cached with TTLs.

 ## Getting the package

 ```shell